adam-hunter13/natural-disaster-tracker/README.md

 # Natural Disaster Tracker

-## Simply scroll around the world and see current and recent natural disasters!
+## Simply scroll around the world to see current and recent natural disasters!

 ## 1-Description